kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ---

-Below are some examples of the possible commands that can be used to interact with the ipdb shell:
+Some examples of the possible commands that can be used to interact with the ipdb shell are as follows:

 | Command           | Description                                           |
 | ----------------- | ----------------------------------------------------- |